jdavidrt/spopa-25-frontend/README.md

 ### Security
 #### Scenarios
-In scenario 1: the software system must implement the Secure Channel Pattern.
+#### Scenario 1: the software system must implement the Secure Channel Pattern.
-In scenario 2: the software system must implement the Reverse Proxy Pattern.
+#### Scenario 2: the software system must implement the Reverse Proxy Pattern.
-In scenario 3: the software system must implement the Network Segmentation Pattern.
+#### Scenario 3: the software system must implement the Network Segmentation Pattern.
-In scenario 4: the software system must implement a pattern deffined by the team.
+#### Scenario 4: the software system must implement a pattern deffined by the team.

 #### Applied patterns and tactics
 Patterns: